switch-ch/cloudservice-owncloud/source/architecture.rst

   * 22
   * 80

 Database Server
 ---------------

 Instead of MySQL we have opted to use PostgreSQL (currently version 9.3) to store the database.

-The database is backed up every 6 hours via a cron tab entry.
+The database is backed up every 6 hours via a crontab entry.
 Future improvments will include DB snapshot and WAL archiving.

 ownCloud is read heavy (factor 1000:1) so a possible performance option will be